COPYRIGHT WARNING:

 Shut off the cold and hot water supplies of the shower mixer.

-This shower mixer aged 21 years.
-Below pictures will show the extents of the damages resulting from an initial poor installation.
+Below pictures will also show the extents of the damages resulting from an initial poor installation.

-This shower mixer aged 21 years.
-Below pictures will show the extents of the damages resulting from an initial poor installation.
+Below pictures will also show the extents of the damages resulting from an initial poor installation.

 You need to have 12" monkey pliers and a 30 mm spanner.